Thursday, February 15, 2024

 "The enneagram of personality has captured the popular imagination, that’s for sure.
 And you have to admit that there is something brilliant and even damnably strategic in its design.
 Using that classic ego bait—“let me learn my type, some interesting new thing about me”—it draws people in, only to put in their hands basic tools for self-observation and nonidentification. . .
 Progressing enneagram students rapidly develop the capacity to see that they are in fact not their type; it is simply an impersonal, mechanical pattern that plays out within them" (p 58).

 Russ Hudson has said, "The Enneagram doesn't put us in a box.
 It shows us the box we're in and how to get out of it " His conversation with A.H.
-Almaas in the video "The Transformational Power of the Enneagram" speaks to this, as does Vivianna Trucco's interview with Michael Goldberg, "The Lines are the Basic Building Blocks of the Enneagram, Not the Points."
+Almaas in the video "The Transformational Power of the Enneagram" speaks to this, as does Michael Goldberg in an interview with Vivianna Trucco, "The Lines are the Basic Building Blocks of the Enneagram, Not the Points."

 An Enneagram line is an archetype, a collection of themes . . . meant to be engaged, participated in, wrestled with . . . the enneagram number . . . remains part of a line, part of an ongoing story . . .
 We have choices.
 We can be our many selves.
 Our lives have meaning because we are consciously living a dynamic story . . .
 When someone becomes fixated, stuck, the storytelling stops.
 We pretend that the line does not exist for us, only our "point." there is no living story, just a stagnant point of view.
 Only one end of the archetype is heard from, only one part of the discussion is allowed a voice.
 This is the fixation.